Why does my child have a sore throat?

 Most sore throats are harmless.
 Swollen glands, ear infection, and congestion can accompany sore throat, but are rarely dangerous.
 If your child has a lot of pain and drooling and seems very ill, she might have a deep pocket of pus called an abscess, but this rarely happens.

 Two common types of sore throats that can become serious are strep throat and mononucleosis.
-Strep throat must be treated promptly because in rare cases it can, if untreated, lead to rheumatic fever that might result in heart problems or other complications.
+Strep throat -- marked by redness, soreness, painful swallowing, and white spots on the back of the throat or tonsils -- must be treated promptly because in rare cases it can, if untreated, lead to rheumatic fever that might result in heart problems or other complications.
 Although there is no specific treatment for infectious mononucleosis, it is important to diagnose because it can cause enlargement of the spleen and liver.

 Who is most likely to get sore throat?